HeinrichApfelmus/threepenny-gui/doc/electron.md

 For reference, a minimal working example is available [here](https://github.com/barischj/threepenny-gui-electron-example).

+An [extended demo for creating a portable Desktop GUI Application](https://github.com/thma/ThreepennyElectron) with Threepenny GUI and Electron has been written by Github user [thma](https://github.com/thma).

 ## Justification
 Normally when running a Threepenny app we execute our Haskell, with `stack exec` or otherwise, which starts a local server and we open our browser on a certain